robalb/x86-64-playground/docs/setup.md

 bear -- make MODE=tiny CC=clang
 ```

-Then, if you launched lunarvim before the compile_commands.json existed,restart the language server:
+Then, if you launched nvim before the compile_commands.json existed,restart the language server:

 `:LspRestart`

 Now you can explore the project with a fully working Language server, taking advantage of
 VIM commands like `gd`, `gD` et all.

-## scaffolding todo

-move the blinkenlights fork in a dedicated repo, use git submodules from here